List of five-wicket hauls in women's One Day International cricket

 Anisa Mohammed of the West Indies tops the list as the only bowler to have achieved the feat six times.
-She is followed by Katherine Brunt of England and South Africa's Suné Luus with five five-wicket hauls, Australian Cathryn Fitzpatrick and India's Deepti Sharma with four and New Zealand's Holly Huddleston, Ellyse Perry of Australia, and England's Kate Cross with three.
+She is followed by Katherine Brunt of England and South Africa's Suné Luus with five five-wicket hauls, Australian Cathryn Fitzpatrick and India's Deepti Sharma with four and New Zealand's Holly Huddleston, Alana King and Ellyse Perry of Australia, England's Kate Cross and New Zealand's Amelia Kerr with three.
 Fitzpatrick is also the oldest player to achieve to take a fifer, taking her final five-wicket haul seven days short of her 38th birthday.
-Six bowlers have taken a seven-wicket haul in a WODI, with Pakistan's Sajjida Shah returning the best figures in the format with seven wickets for just four runs.
+Seven bowlers have taken a seven-wicket haul in a WODI, with Pakistan's Sajjida Shah returning the best figures in the format with seven wickets for just four runs.
 Playing in the 2003 IWCC Trophy against Japan in their debut WODI match, Shah is also the youngest bowler, aged just 15 years and 168 days, to take five wickets in an innings.
-The other four to take seven wickets in an innings are Jo Chamberlain of England who took 7/8 against Denmark during the 1991 European Women's Cricket Championship; Mohammed who took 7/14 in a player of the match performance to help the West Indies win the final of the 2011 Women's Cricket World Cup Qualifier tournament against Pakistan, Australia's Alana King who finished with 7/18 during the 2025 Women's Cricket World Cup against South Africa, Perry who took 7/22 in the third WODI against England during the 2019 Women's Ashes series, and Australia's Shelley Nitschke who finished with 7/24 during the 2005 Women's Ashes series.
-A further 19 players have taken a six-wicket haul.
+The other bowlers to take seven wickets in an innings are Jo Chamberlain of England who took 7/8 against Denmark during the 1991 European Women's Cricket Championship; Mohammed who took 7/14 in a player of the match performance to help the West Indies win the final of the 2011 Women's Cricket World Cup Qualifier tournament against Pakistan, Australia's Alana King who finished with 7/18 during the 2025 Women's Cricket World Cup against South Africa, Perry who took 7/22 in the third WODI against England during the 2019 Women's Ashes series, Australia's Shelley Nitschke who finished with 7/24 during the 2005 Women's Ashes series, and New Zealand's Amelia Kerr who took 7/34 against Zimbabwe in 2026.
+A further 20 players have taken a six-wicket haul.

-As of November 2025, 156 five-wicket hauls have been taken by 109 different players from over 1,500 WODI matches.
-England lead the list with 29 five-wicket hauls, followed by Australia with 25 and New Zealand with 22.
-Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most five-wicket hauls have been taken with nine, ahead of Grace Road and Derby County Cricket Ground with five.
+As of September 2026, 162 five-wicket hauls have been taken by 111 different players from over 1,500 WODI matches.
+England lead the list with 30 five-wicket hauls, followed by Australia with 26 and New Zealand with 25.
+Bert Sutcliffe Oval in Lincoln, New Zealand, leads the list of where the most five-wicket hauls have been taken with nine, ahead of Derby County Cricket Ground with six and Grace Road with five.

 Key

-Ellyse Perry is one of five players to have taken a WODI seven-wicket haul.
+Ellyse Perry is one of seven players to have taken a WODI seven-wicket haul.